plusiv/portainer-deployer/README.md

 > __In case of__ you try to set a variable not listed beffore, the operation won't take effect.

 ### Editing the `config file`
-At the moment of the installation the script will serch if the environmental variable `PORTAINER_DEPLOYER_CONF_PATH` is set with any valid dir path and will create the `app.conf` file there, this means you can set the path of the configuration directory before running `python setup.py install`.

-In case the path is not set, the installation script will create the configuration directory in the default location `/etc/portainer_deployer`, if an issue occurs in the process the configuration will be created in `~/.portainer_deployer/app.conf`
+This method consist in editing the file you set by running `portainer-deployer config --config-path <YOUR PATH>` [at the moment of installation](#configuring), therefore you need the right privileges to access to that file.

-The `app.conf` file is in [INI](https://en.wikipedia.org/wiki/INI_file) format and looks like:
+The config file is written in [INI](https://en.wikipedia.org/wiki/INI_file) format and looks like:
 ```ini
 # app.conf
 [PORTAINER]